You are viewing the Caracas chapterGlobalNew YorkAcarigua

 Activation requires local coordination for logistics, venues, suppliers, communities, educational institutions, mediation, local press and daily operational needs.
 This role will report to E&R’s executive direction.

 The relationship with the partner is formalized through a collaboration or service agreement.
-The document defines scope, budget, usage rights, responsibilities, deliverables, approval criteria and review mechanisms.
+The document defines scope, budget, usage rights, responsibilities, deliverables, validation criteria and review mechanisms.

 Financial transparency and traceability

 Funds are organized by phase and budget line.
 The closing report includes financial summary, deliverable documentation and traceability of fund use.
-Donations for Caracas may be processed through Fractured Atlas, a U.S. 501(c)(3) nonprofit organization.
+Fiscal or contractual channels to support Caracas will be confirmed in writing before funds are received; they may be structured through the corresponding fiscal or contractual channel, depending on contribution type and applicable jurisdiction.

 Institutional safeguards